anshu4sharma/anshu-cli/readme.md

 # anshu

-anshu is a Node.js-based command-line interface for creating new projects using a TypeScript template.
+anshu is a Node.js-based command-line interface for creating new projects using express js and TypeScript.
 It simplifies the process of setting up new projects with a predefined project structure and dependencies.

 ## Installation